Suke-go/WISSpectrrum/README.md

   - `--title`, `--author`, `--year`, `--pdf-link`, `--code-link`
   - `--ccs-path`, `--ccs-id` (repeatable)
   - `--chunk-size`, `--overlap` (default 2500/250 chars)
+  - `--max-concurrency` to parallelise chunk summaries when your API quota supports it
-  - `--embeddings --embedding-provider local` (produces vectors for purpose/method/evaluation summaries)
+  - `--embeddings --embedding-provider local` (produces vectors for each summary section — positioning/purpose/method/evaluation and the abstract when available)
-  - `--embeddings --embedding-provider vertex-ai --embedding-model text-embedding-004` (enables Vertex AI embeddings)
+  - `--embeddings --embedding-provider vertex-ai --embedding-model text-embedding-004` (uses the same section-wise output backed by Vertex AI embeddings)

 ### 3.5 Summary style
 - The script sends the cleaned body text to the OpenAI Responses API with a constrained prompt that yields four labelled sections: positioning, purpose, method, and evaluation.
 - Each section is capped at two concise sentences (three at most) so you can skim dozens of papers quickly while keeping core contributions intact.
 - The `--language` flag switches output prose and heading labels between Japanese and English while leaving JSON keys stable for downstream tooling.
+- Japanese output swaps the headings for `概要`, `研究の位置づけ／目的`, `ソリューション／エンジニアリング`, and `評価`, matching the `JAPANESE_HEADINGS` map.
 - When the source mentions metrics, datasets, or participant counts, those details are preserved; if something is missing the field falls back to `"Not specified"`.
 - Section detection prefers GROBID-parsed structure; when unavailable it falls back to chunked paragraphs from PyPDF extraction.